AlfredKai/slack-backupper/README.md

 ## TODO

-- missing scope error
+- no workspace folder error
-- use commander